Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Neural Network/Multimedia AI/MediaPipe Holistic Landmarker.rst

 In this example, we will be using Ameba Pro2 development board to stream JPEG using HTTP and apply MediaPipe Holistic Landmarker on the streaming page.

-Open MediaPipe Holistic Landmarker example in "File" -> "Examples" -> "AmebaNN" -> "MultimediaAI" -> "MediaPipe_Holistic_Landmarker".
+Open MediaPipe Holistic Landmarker example in :guilabel:`File -> Examples -> AmebaNN -> MultimediaAI -> MediaPipe_Holistic_Landmarker`

 |image01|